MousufCZ/gpt-dev/README.md

 - **Model Architecture:** Implementation of a language model architecture based on the Transformer framework, incorporating token embeddings, positional encodings, multi-head self-attention mechanisms, and feedforward layers.

-- **Training and Optimization:** Efficient training loops utilizing Tensorflow's capabilities and optimizing the model's learning process using the AdamW optimiser.
+- **Training and Optimization:** Efficient training loops utilizing PyTorch's capabilities and optimizing the model's learning process using the AdamW optimiser.

 - **Hyperparameter Exploration:** Experimentation with hyperparameters such as embedding sizes, attention head counts, and learning rates to enhance the model's performance.